mheily/jobd/doc/hier.md

   ipc.sock = socketPath - IPC socket
   jobd.pid = pidfilePath - PID of running jobd

+## Autoloading

+Manifests in jobdConfig::getAutoloadDir() are loaded when the jobd process starts.

+DILEMMA: have a /usr/share/$manifest and /usr/local/etc/$manifest ??
+are the properties stored in the manifest editable after the job loads?

 ## Other

 Directories are created on demand, with appropriate permissions.